2-Propenamide (Acrylamide)

 CAS Registry Number 79-06-1

-What is it?
+What is it

-- 2-Propenamide, also known as acrylamide, is an industrial chemical and can also form from naturally-occurring components of certain foods when cooked at high temperatures.
+- 2-Propenamide, also known as acrylamide, is an industrial chemical and can also form from naturally occurring components of certain foods when cooked at high temperatures.

-How is it used?
+How is it used

-- In Canada, polyacrylamide is used as a coagulant and flocculant for the clarification of drinking water; it is also used in potting soils and as a non-medicinal ingredient in natural health products and pharmaceuticals.
+- In Canada, polyacrylamide is used as a coagulant and flocculant for the clarification of drinking water.
+It is also used in potting soils and as a non-medicinal ingredient in natural health products and pharmaceuticals.

 - Acrylamide is not manufactured in Canada but is imported into Canada.

-Why did the Government of Canada assess it?
+Why did the Government of Canada assess it

-How are Canadians exposed to it?
+How are people in Canada exposed to it

 - The highest concentrations of acrylamide found in foods in Canada have been reported in potato chips and French fries.
-Acrylamide has also been found in breakfast cereals, pastries and cookies, breads, rolls and toast, cocoa products, coffee and coffee substitutes.
+Acrylamide has also been found in breakfast cereals, pastries and cookies, breads, rolls and toast, cocoa products, and coffee and coffee substitutes.
 Levels in these foods, however, are typically lower than those found in potato chips and French fries.

-- Intake from environmental media such as drinking water or air and use of consumer products is very low in comparison to intake from food or from smoking.
+- Intake from environmental media such as drinking water or air, and use of consumer products is very low in comparison to intake from food or from smoking.

-What are the results of the assessment?
+What are the results of the assessment

-What is the Government of Canada doing?
+What is the Government of Canada doing

 - Health Canada will press industry towards the development and implementation of acrylamide reduction strategies by food processors and the food service industry.